Compiled by the Road Trip Manitoba team

-If you’re on the search for a fantastic meal, but aren’t sure what you feel like eating, Hargrave Street Market might be the place for you.
-Whether you’re after seafood, ramen, tacos, pizza, a burger, a local beer, or just a good cup of coffee, this downtown food hall is ideal for a food truck style experience… but indoors.
+If you’re on the search for a fantastic meal but aren’t sure what you feel like eating, Hargrave Street Market might be the place for you.
+Whether you’re after seafood, ramen, tacos, pizza, a burger, a local beer, or just a good cup of coffee, this downtown food hall is ideal for a food truck-style experience… but indoors.
 The cozy atmosphere makes for one of our favourite dining experiences in the city.
-In fact, we even wrote an entire guide to Hargrave Street Market, we love it that much!
+In fact, we love it so much that we wrote an entire guide to Hargrave Street Market!

 Make sure to check out the fully-stocked Italian grocery on the main floor, too!
-Open all day, head here for breakfast, lunch, dinner, or just a snack or a drink (perfectly located if you’re on your way to a Jets game for the evening).
+It’s open all day, so head here for breakfast, lunch, dinner, or just a snack or a drink (perfectly located if you’re on your way to a Jets game for the evening).